Cartons’ passion for hops ‘a work of art’

 Although Maryland farmers produced a significant amount of hops before Prohibition, the state’s moist, humid climate isn’t ideal for growers.
-The vast majority of hops are grown in the Pacific Northwest, parts of which feature a more hospitable climate and a more ideal latitude.
+The vast majority of hops are grown in the Pacific Northwest, parts of which feature a more hospitable climate and latitude.
 This year’s record-setting rain and lack of sun led to Black Locust’s worst crop ever, Ché Carton said.
 Their farm lost 75 percent of their projected harvest.

 When they’re choosing varieties, the Cartons said they look first for disease resistance, second to a variety’s flavor profile.
 Crop protection chemicals must be applied to the entire plant, forcing Black Locust to use special equipment.
 Leafhoppers, downy mildew, mites, Fusarium cone tip blight and Japanese beetles are among the plant’s common pests in Maryland.

-To manage this, Ché Carton built a high-pressure hops blower system that could apply product 18 feet high.
+To manage this, Ché Carton built a high-pressure hops blower system that could apply product up to 18 feet high.
 Without it, they would have needed to buy a backpack blower and spend about 20 more hours spraying.
-He also built a machine that takes the processed hops and pelletizes them for delivery, and they developed a system to safely dry their hops, a highly sensitive process that can quickly ruin a crop.
+He built a machine that takes the processed hops and pelletizes them for delivery, and they developed a system to safely dry their hops, a highly sensitive process that can quickly ruin a crop.

 “It’s a lot of thinking on our feet,” Lisa Carton said.